Don't sweat the SAT writing section.

 You know the maxim “quality not quantity?”
 Well, ETS hasn't heard that one.
 Their graders like long essays.
 There are 45 lines to fill–get as close to that as possible.

-But ramblers beware: your essay should end when the page does.
+But ramblers beware: Your essay should end when the page does.
 You won't get an extra sheet of paper!

-Remember the basic essay structure you learned in school: introductory paragraph, body paragraphs and a conclusion?
-The graders love it!
+Remember the basic essay structure you learned in school: introductory paragraph, body

 Make sure your introduction includes a thesis that clearly states the main argument of your essay.
 Next, include two to three paragraphs that support your thesis.
 Finally, write a conclusion that briefly summarizes your points.
 Indent your paragraphs!